jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Remove maven with option JAVA requirement
 - [x] Add package.json when no client
 - [x] Avoid reinsert seed db in restart app using typeORM migration
-- [x] Test prod mysql database and update doc with react client
+- [x] Test prod mysql database and update doc with angular/react client

 ## To DO for next release